-Credits Arizona General Education CurriculumScience (AGEC-S) 36 (min.)
-The AGEC-S requires a minimum of 36 credits (33 if FYC is met by single transfer course), however, the AGEC credit count within the total credits for a degree may be lower if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
-Credits count once toward the total for the degree.
-Therefore, the AGEC-S may be met with fewer than 36 credits (fewer than 33 if FYC is met by single transfer course) within an associate degree provided that all requirements listed below are completed.
-Courses applied to meet AGEC-S requirements vary by emphasis.
-Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific course requirements.
-Some courses may be met by Required Courses or Restricted Electives.
-Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as other AGEC requirements, Required Course(s) or Restricted Elective(s).
+Credits

+Arizona General Education CurriculumScience (AGEC-S) 36 (min.)

+Some courses have been approved for more than one AGEC designation (see AGEC matrix).
+For the AGEC-S only, a single course with an [L] designation may be used to satisfy a second AGEC requirement (as well as any approved Awareness Areas).
+Only courses with [L] designations may be shared in this way.

+A. First-Year Composition [FYC] 6 (3)

+AND ENG102 OR ENG108 (3) 0-3

+B. Literacy and Critical Inquiry [L]

+C. Mathematical Applications [MA] 4-5

+Requires the first semester of calculus courses designed for scientists and engineers (MAT220 or MAT221) or any other [MA] designated course for which Calculus I is a prerequisite.

+D. Humanities, Arts and Design [HU] 6

+E. Social-Behavioral Sciences [SB] 6

+A single course approved for both [L] and [SB] designations may be used to satisfy both requirements.
+This policy is unique to AGEC-S and to [L] courses.
+A course approved for both [SB] and [HU] can be counted for one or the other designation, not both.
 AGEC designations are subject to change.
-Courses may meet more than one requirement but are only counted once toward the total credits for the degree.
 See AGEC matrix for each course's value(s) in the semester it is taken.

-A. First-Year Composition [FYC] 6 ENG101 OR ENG107 (3) AND ENGI02 OR ENGI08 (3) B. Literacy and Critical Inquiry [L] 0-3 Students are strongly encouraged to choose an [L] course that also has [HU] or [SB] designation or to use CRE101 or COM225 from the Maricopa Additional Requirements Area to satisfy the [L] requirement.
-It may also have been approved to satisfy one or more Awareness Areas ([C], [G], [H]).
-(AGEC designations are subject to change.
-See AGEC matrix for each course's value(s) in the semester it is taken.)
-C. Mathematical Applications [MA] 4-5 Requires the first semester of calculus courses designed for scientists and 4-5 engineers (MAT220 or MAT221) or any other [MA] designated course for which Calculus I is a pre-requisite.
-D. Humanities, Arts and Design [HU] For the AGEC-S, a single course with both [HU] and [L] designations may 6 satisfy both Areas.
-Note that some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well.
-(AGEC designations are subject to change.
-See AGEC matrix for each course's value(s) in the semester it is taken.)
-E. Social-Behavioral Sciences [SB] 6 For the AGEC-S, a single course with both [SB] and [L] designations may satisfy both Areas.
-Note that some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well.
-(AGEC designations are subject to change.
-See AGEC matrix for each course's value(s) in the semester it is taken.)
-F. Natural Sciences [SQ/SG] 8-10 Students must complete eight (8) credits of General Chemistry, University 0 10 Physics, General Biology for Majors, or Physical and Historical Geology.
-Consult specific requirements of university transfer major for guidance. [(CHM150 or CHM151) & CHM151LL] or CHM150AA or CHM151AA General Chemistry I AND [CHM152 & CHM152LL] or CHM152AA General Chemistry II OR PHY115 or PHY121 University Physics I AND
+F. Natural Sciences [SQ/SG] 8-10

+Students must complete eight (8) credits of General Chemistry, University Physics, General Biology for Majors, or Physical and Historical Geology.
+Consult specific requirements of university transfer major or associate degree with corresponding emphasis. for guidance. [(CHM150 or CHM151) & CHM151LL] or CHM150AA or CHM151AA General Chemistry I AND [CHM152 & CHM152LL] or CHM152AA General Chemistry II OR PHY115 or PHY121 University Physics I

+AND PHY116 or PHY131 University Physics II

+OR

+BIO181 or BIO181XT General Biology (Majors) I AND

+BIO182 or BIO182XT General Biology (Majors) II

+OR

-PHY116 or PHY131 University Physics II OR BIO181 or BIO181XT General Biology (Majors) I AND BIO182 or BIO182XT General Biology (Majors) II OR GLG101IN Introduction to Geology I - Physical or GLG101 Introduction to Geology I - Physical Lecture and GLG103 Introduction to Geology I - Physical Lab AND GLG102IN Introduction to Geology II - Historical or GLG102 Introduction to Geology II - Historical Lecture and GLG104 Introduction to Geology II - Historical Lab G. Subject Options - Math/Science Refer to transfer resources, including academic advisement and transfer guides, to select six (6)-ten (10) additional math and/or science credits that meet requirements for selected major.
-6-10 Select Mathematics course(s) [MAT] above Calculus I and/or Computer Science course(s) [CSC] and/or Science courses from the following disciplines: Astronomy, Biology, Botany, Chemistry, Engineering, Environmental Science, Geology, Physical Geography, Physics, Zoology (MCCCD prefixes AST, BIO (except BIO174), CHM, ECE, EEE, ENV, GLG, GPH, and/or PHY) H. Awareness Areas Courses may be used to satisfy other AGEC requirements and one or more Awareness Area(s).
-(See AGEC matrix for current course values.)
-0-6 Cultural Diversity in the United States [C] Global Awareness [G] OR Historical Awareness [H] (0-3) (0-3)
+GLG101IN Introduction to Geology I - Physical or GLG101 Introduction to Geology I - Physical Lecture and GLG103 Introduction to Geology I - Physical Lab AND GLG102IN Introduction to Geology II - Historical or GLG102 Introduction to Geology II - Historical Lecture and GLG104 Introduction to Geology II - Historical Lab

-FYC may be met with fewer than 6 credits if student has transfer credit from ASU, NAU or UAZ for a single course that meets FYC in full.

-0 only if shared with HU or SB

-AGEC Area Requirements Descriptions/Definitions
+G. Subject Options - Math/Science....

+Students should refer to transfer resources, including academic advisement, transfer guides and/or requirements for associate degree with corresponding area of emphasis, to select six (6)-ten (10) additional math and/or science credits that meet requirements for selected major.

+This Math/Science requirement can be met by selecting Mathematics course(s) [MAT] that require Calculus I as a prerequisite and/or Computer Science course(s) [CSC] and/or additional Science courses from the following disciplines: Astronomy, Biology, Botany, Chemistry, Engineering, Environmental Science, Geology, Physical Geography, Physics, Zoology (MCCCD prefixes AST, BIO CHM, ECE, EEE, ENV, GLG, GPH, and/or PHY)

+H. Awareness Areas....

+The same courses may be used to satisfy one or more Awareness Area(s) as well as other AGEC requirements (see AGEC matrix for current course values).

+- 1. Cultural Diversity in the United States [C]......(0-3) - 2.
+Global Awareness [G] OR Historical Awareness [H]......(0-3)

+Description of AGEC Designations